 It is thought that cooking meat on a stick dates back to before the 17th Century, where stones have been found with marks cut out of them to rest the sticks on to support them over a fire whilst they cook.
 Shish kebabs are said to have originated in Iran (what was known as Persia), but they are popular all over the Middle East (where lamb is a popular meat).
 They are popular all over the world, with many countries having their own version of meat on a stick.

 What lamb to use

-We used a 1.3kg boneless Welsh Lamb shoulder and we found that it was enough to serve 6 people.
+We used an 800g joint of Welsh Lamb leg and we found that it was enough to serve 4 people, as it made 3 large skewers.
 Lamb has such an incredible flavour, that a little goes a long way.
-Cooked low and slow, it just falls apart when cooked and it so juicy and tender.
-Lamb is such a great source of protein, zinc and Vitamin B12 and has high amounts of omega 3, vitamin E, beta carotene and beneficial fatty acids, so it's a great meat to serve with a Sunday roast.
+Even though these shish kebabs are grilled and only take 15 minutes to cook, they are so juicy and tender and they don't dry out like other meat can when cooked at an intense heat.
+Lamb is such a great source of protein, zinc and Vitamin B12 and has high amounts of omega 3, vitamin E, beta carotene and beneficial fatty acids.
+What we also love about lamb is how versatile it is - especially a leg of lamb.